speedingplanet/frontend-bootcamp-2025-06/front-end-labs/front-end-apps/labs.md

 Currently, the navbar is a bulleted list, not ideal for a navbar.
 Let's improve it as follows:

-1. Open the file `navbar.html`.
+1. Create a file `navbar.html`.
 We will use this as our baseline.
 It can be a basic HTML page.
-2. If you want a starter version, you can run this command from the `front-end-labs` directory: `git checkout solutions -- navbar.html`
-3. Decide whether you want to use an unordered list, or divs, to set up the navbar.
+2. Decide whether you want to use an unordered list, or divs, to set up the navbar.
 Either one will work.

 - If you use an unordered list, the `ul` is the container and the `li` elements are the children.
 - If you use `div`s, the `nav` element is the container and the `div`s are the children
 - You can always copy and paste the navbar from one of the existing pages into `navbar.html`.

-4. If you use an unordered list, you'll need to remove the `padding` and the `list-style-type` properties or things will look... weird.
+3. If you use an unordered list, you'll need to remove the `padding` and the `list-style-type` properties or things will look... weird.
-5. Set the container up as a flexbox
+4. Set the container up as a flexbox
-6. Set up the children with a `flex` config
+5. Set up the children with a `flex` config

 Check out the results!